Pet Food Conspiracy: How Companies, Vets & Private Equity Are Raising Prices and Lowering Quality

 The Role of Veterinarians and Veterinary Hospitals

-Major pet food companies own or heavily influence vet hospitals and professionals.
-For example, Mars owns Banfield and Blue Pearl Veterinary Hospitals.
-Veterinarians benefit financially when they sell prescription diets, which can account for a substantial portion (up to 20%) of a veterinary practice's revenue[4].
+Major pet food companies own or heavily influence veterinary hospitals and professionals.
+A notable example: Mars owns Banfield and Blue Pearl Veterinary Hospitals.

 Quality Decline and Health Risks

-One striking controversy involves grain-free diets and dilated cardiomyopathy (DCM), a serious heart condition.
-Some lawsuits accuse Hill's and affiliated veterinarians of manipulating studies to discredit competing grain-free products — potentially to protect their market share[3].
+Some lawsuits accuse Hill's and affiliated veterinarians of manipulating studies to discredit competing grain-free products—potentially to protect their market share.

 The Private Equity Factor

 This profit-driven approach fuels a system where pet health may become secondary to corporate earnings.
-The combined interests of private equity, pet food manufacturers, and veterinarians can therefore shape policies, research, and marketing in ways that disadvantage consumers and pets.
+The combined interests of private equity, pet food manufacturers, and veterinarians can shape policies, research, and marketing in ways that disadvantage consumers and pets.

 Practical Advice for Dog Owners